-We have never paid cash dividends and do not anticipate paying cash dividends in the foreseeable future.
+We have never paid dividends and do not anticipate paying dividends in the foreseeable future.
 The payment of dividends will depend on our earnings, capital requirements, financial condition, prospects and other factors our board of directors may deem relevant.
-In addition, our loan agreements limit our ability to, among other things, pay dividends or make other distributions or payments on account of our common stock, in each case subject to certain exceptions.
-If we do not pay dividends, our stock may be less valuable because a return on your investment will only occur if you sell our common stock after our stock price appreciates.
+In addition, our loan agreement with Silicon Valley Bank limits our ability to, among other things, pay dividends or make other distributions or payments on account of our common stock, subject to certain exceptions.
+If we do not pay dividends, our stock may be less valuable because a return on your investment will only occur if our stock price appreciates and you sell our common stock thereafter.